 - Business decisions: Using the inferred insights from analysis and visualization, business can take decisions.
 The retail company can choose the region they want to launch their product in.

 Let us look at some more examples of how data analytics can help business as well as society.

 Using data analytics we can examine data as well as build models using historical data and make predictions which can help business in the following ways:

-Improve Customer Service: Consumers write reviews about their airline travel experience, food, travel company experience, and so much more.
-These reviews contain vital information which can be used to satisfy consumers and in turn help business grow!
-Check out the word clouds created from tweet feedbacks.
+Improve customer service: Consumers write reviews about their airline travel experience, food, travel company experience, and so much more.
+These reviews contain vital information which can be used to satisfy consumers and in turn help businesses grow!
+Check out the word clouds created from tweet feedback.

 To summarize, I would say that data analytics is not only helping business serve their consumers better, make informed decisions, and ensure good financial growth but also to help people live a happy and healthy life!